DataFrames - Part 1

 Name: calcium, dtype: float64

-To display only the first three calcium concentrations, you use slicing, remembering that the upper bound is excluded):
+To display only the first three calcium concentrations, slicing is used: note that the upper boundary is excluded):

 PYTHON